dusktreader/flask-praetorian/docs/tutorial_refresh.rst

 In Conclusion
 .............

-* JWTs are goverend by their 'access' and 'refresh' lifespans
+* JWTs are governed by their 'access' and 'refresh' lifespans
 * A JWT must be refreshed when the 'access' lifespan expires
 * A JWT can be refreshed when the 'access' is expired and the 'refresh' is not
 * Users are validated at refresh time only